TaimoorAli09/TaimoorAli09/README.md

-# Hi there, I'm Taimoor Ali 👋
+# Hi, I'm Taimoor Ali 👋

 I am a Full-Stack Developer and Computer Science student specializing in building highly secure, scalable backend architectures, automated cloud infrastructure, and AI-driven platforms.
 I thrive at the intersection of high-performance logic, DevOps automation, and information security.